 YCWA developed one set of WUA curves for the entire reach.
-The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 132 and 55 cfs, respectively; and for the rainbow trout spawning life stage were 345 cfs and 216 cfs, respectively; and for the rainbow trout juvenile life stage were 45 cfs and 14 cfs, respectively.
+The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 132 and 55 cfs, respectively; and the 100 and 80 percent of maximum static WUA for the rainbow trout spawning life stage were 345 cfs and 216 cfs, respectively; and the 100 and 80 percent of maximum static WUA for the rainbow trout juvenile life stage were 45 cfs and 14 cfs, respectively.

 YCWA's 2008 through 2012 water temperature monitoring occurred at one location in this reach: RM 0.0 immediately upstream of the confluence with the North Yuba River.
 YCWA found that the mean and maximum daily average water temperatures in July were 23.1°C and 26.0°C, respectively; and mean and maximum daily water temperatures in August were 22.3°C and 25.5°C, respectively.
-In July and August, mean daily water temperature were greater than 20°C 98 percent and 96 percent of days respectively.
-Similar statistics for modeled water temperature data over the entire 40-year period of record at this site (RM 0.0) and at a site just downstream of Oregon Creek are available on the Minimum Flow Matrix tool on the Relicensing Website.
+In July and August, mean daily water temperatures were greater than 20°C 98 percent and 96 percent of days respectively, but existing minimum flow releases from both upstream diversions in July through October are usually inflow equal to outflow.
+Similar statistics for modeled water temperature data over the entire 40-year period of record at this site (RM 0.0) and at a site just downstream of Oregon Creek are available on the Minimum Flow